IRCAD/sight/modules/io/realsense/README.md

-# realsense module
+# sight::module::io::realsense

-The `realsense` module contains services related to the Intel Realsense cameras.
+The `realsense` module contains services to bring support for the Intel Realsense cameras.

-The plugin id is `::sight::module::io::realsense`.
+## Services

+- `sight::module::io::realsense::SScan`

+> This service grabs the depth, the color frame, and the point cloud from a compatible device (Realsense D400).

 ## CMake